-Cyber criminals responsible for releasing this scam are exploiting the names of legitimate authorities from Canada to make their fake message appear more legitimate.
-Notice that there are several different variants of this scam exploiting the names of Mandiant U.S.A Cyber Security, GARDA (The Guardians of the Peace of Ireland) and Australian Communications and Media Authority.
-Ransomware viruses from Urausy family are being distributed using exploit kits which infiltrate user's computers using infected email attachments, malicious websites and drive-by downloads.
-As exploit kits depend of out-dated software, Internet users could decrease the risk of getting their computer infected with ransomware by keeping all of their installed programs up-to-date.
-If your computer's screen is already blocked by Ministry of Public Safety Canada ransomware virus you shouldn't pay the fine to unblock your PC, use the provided removal guide and eliminate this scam from your PC.
+Cyber criminals responsible for releasing this scam exploit the names of legitimate authorities from Canada to make their fake message appear authentic.
+Note that there are several variants of this scam exploiting the names of Mandiant U.S.A Cyber Security, GARDA (The Guardians of the Peace of Ireland) and Australian Communications and Media Authority.

-Fake message presented in Ministry of Public Safety Canada virus:
+A fake message presented by the Ministry of Public Safety Canada virus:

 ATTENTION!
 Your computer has been blocked up for safety reasons listed below.